C-Face: Continuously Reconstructing Facial Expressions by Deep Learning Contours of the Face with Ear-mounted Miniature Cameras

-The Association for Computing Machinery Symposium on User Software and Technology UIST’20
+Published on the Association for Computing Machinery Symposium on User Software and Technology (UIST) ’20

 Tuochao Chen, Benjamin Steeper, Kinan Alsheikh, Songyun Tao, Francois Guimbretiere, Cheng Zhang